maxlluky/Mantikor/README.md

 ## Why publishing another ARP and NDP spoofing tool?
 During my studies to become an IT specialist, I started to get very interested in programming network applications.
 Thereby, I noticed the huge number of possibilities and vulnerabilities in network protocols.
 After a short time, I got familiar with the ARP and NDP protocols and started to get frightened by how easily I could program such a tool.
 The intention now of my project is to give everyone an example of how easy it is to get hacked in an IP network.
 Unfortunately, nothing has been done about the worst and biggest security holes in IP networks for so many years now.
-Therefore, my project is only designed to serve as a demonstration to make people aware of exactly these problems.

 ## What is the easiest way to prevent spoofing?
-The easiest solution for me to prevent ARP and NDP spoofing was to manually (statically) enter the MAC address of my gateway into the tables.
+The easiest solution for me to prevent ARP and NDP spoofing was to manually (statically) enter the MAC address of my gateway into the arp and ndp-table.

 1. With Windows this can be done quite easily with the Powershell: (Example)
 ```PowerShell
 Get-NetAdapter